-There are a few issues that are sure to cause major alarm with all car owners and metal shavings in the oil are one of them.
+There are a few issues that are sure to cause major alarm with all car owners, and metal shavings in the oil is one of them.
 If you notice metal shavings in oil while you are performing your regular maintenance, you will need to take quick action.

-We look at the cause of oil contamination and show you the problems it can create.
-We also examine your next steps to ensure your vehicle runs the way it was intended to.
+I look at the cause of oil contamination and show you the problems it can create.
+I also examine your next steps to ensure your vehicle runs the way it was intended to.

 What Causes Metal Shavings in Oil?